ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 <div style="width:32%;display:inline-block"><amp-img src="https://github.com/mszylkowski/amphtml/raw/interactive_docs/extensions/amp-story-interactive/img/results-art.png" layout="responsive" width="200" height="350"/></div>
 </div>

-## Interactive experiences
+## Usage

-The amp-story-interactive extension encompasses a set of interactive experiences.
+The amp-story-interactive component encompasses a set of interactive experiences.
 Specify an interactive experience by defining one of the elements below.
 For best results, only use one element per amp-story-page.

-If you want to see all the components in action, check out the [example story](/documentation/examples/components/amp-story-interactive-poll/story#page=title-components)
+If you want to see all the components in action, check out the [example story](https://amp.dev/documentation/examples/components/amp-story-interactive-poll/story#page=title-components)

 ### amp-story-interactive-binary-poll

-The amp-story-interactive-binary-poll element provides a two option voting user interface.
+The `amp-story-interactive-binary-poll` element provides a two option voting user interface.
 Users may select one of two valid options.
 When selected, the highlighted option fills the container and displays the total percentage of votes.

-Is well suited to be used without amp-story-interactive-results, and can optionally have a prompt.
+Does not support pairing with `amp-story-interactive-results`, and can optionally have a prompt.

 <amp-img src="https://github.com/mszylkowski/amphtml/raw/interactive_docs/extensions/amp-story-interactive/img/binary-poll-raw.png" layout="intrinsic" width="400" height="230">